SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 If you deploy your contracts keylessly without using a factory, the added advantage is that you won't need to safeguard the private key of the account that was used to do the deployment - even if you use a different account (or someone else performs the deployment), the contract will still be deployed to the same address.
 Disadvantages include:
 - higher cost, because the gas price has been intentionally set high.
 If you have many contracts to deploy you'd have to spend highly for each.
 You'd also have to fund a different address for each contract, so there would be some funds left over in each after deployment.
 Such remaining funds will be wasted because there is no way to recover them.
 - the contract bytecode affects the address because CREATE2 or CREATE3 aren't being used.
-Even slight changes to the source code will change the bytecode, resulting in a different deployment address.
+Even slight changes to the source code or constructor argument values will change the bytecode, resulting in a different deployment address.

 ## Future-proofing to ensure same deployment address in future
 Innovation will never stop and new blockchains with useful features are likely to continue to arise as time goes by.
 So you would want to be able to add support in your ecosystem for any amazing new and popular blockchains that appear, **possibly years into the future**.
 What can you do now to ensure that your contract is likely to have the same address on those blockchains as on the other blockchains that you support?

 Factors that can generally influence the deployment address of a contract include:
-* Contract code, including spaces and comments;
+- Contract code, including spaces and comments;
+- Constructor argument values;
-* Compiler settings including:
+- Compiler settings including:
-	* Solidity version;
+	- Solidity version;
-	* evmVersion;
+	- evmVersion;
-	* Whether optimizer is enabled;
+	- Whether optimizer is enabled;
-	* Number of optimizer runs if optimizer is enabled;
+	- Number of optimizer runs if optimizer is enabled;
-* Address of the account signing the transaction;
+- Address of the account signing the transaction;
-* Nonce of the account signing the transaction;
+- Nonce of the account signing the transaction;
-* Address of the factory contract being used to deploy the contract;
+- Address of the factory contract being used to deploy the contract;
-* Address of the account that uses the factory;
+- Address of the account that uses the factory;
-* The salt that you set when using a factory.
+- The salt that you set when using a factory.

 By using keyless deployment and / or keylessly-deployed CREATE2 or CREATE3 factories, some of these factors in this general list are eliminated, e.g. nonce.
 CREATE3 factories in particular eliminate the contract code factor, as the bytecode is no longer used in the calculation of the address.